giuliacmartins/media-watchlist/README.md

 This project was based on personal preferences.
 I created a website using Django with HTML, CSS, JavaScript, and PostgreSQL.
 This was a step up from my HTML & CSS Only Project, where I included free APIs that stored upcoming movies and pre-existing media to create my personal watchlist and search for media to put on my "Watch Later" list.

-***NOTE: A local host was used for PostgreSQL and two separate AP keys from OMDB and TMDB were to display the media.
+***NOTE: A local host was used for PostgreSQL and two separate API keys from OMDB and TMDB were to display the media.
 If you want to see the final product, you would have to make sure to have PostgreSQL in your local machine and have the right migrations along with creating the API keys.***

 ***Django documentation can be found at this link: https://docs.djangoproject.com/en/5.0/***